 Once the nomination has been approved, the visa application must be lodged within six (6) months.
-The visa application must be lodged at the same Business Centre of DIAC as the corresponding nomination, even if the nominee is outside Australia.
+The visa application must be lodged online preferably after approved visa nomination and the nominee’s location can be either in or outside Australia.
 Applicants are also required to satisfy certain health and character requirements in order to meet the visa criteria.

 Successful visa applicants under the Employer Nomination Scheme become permanent residents of Australia.
 Australian permanent residents are entitled to live, work and study in Australia on a permanent basis.
 Additional benefits of Australian permanent residence include access to government-subsidised healthcare (Medicare), certain social security benefits and the ability to apply for Australian citizenship.

-The Regional Sponsored Migration Scheme (RSMS) enables employers in regional and low population growth areas of Australia to sponsor highly skilled workers either from overseas, or from people temporarily in Australia to fill skilled vacancies in their business.
+The Skilled Employer Sponsored Regional (Provisional) visa enables employers in regional and low population growth areas of Australia to sponsor highly skilled workers either from overseas, or from people temporarily in Australia to fill skilled vacancies in their business.
 Employers must be lawfully operating in Australia, and the position must provide full time employment in Australia for two years.
 Conditions of employment and wages must comply with Australian legislation and awards.

 - nominates the position(s) that they wish to fill

 - arranges certification by the Regional Certifying Body

 - seeks approval of the nomination from the department

 - recruits the overseas worker(s) to fill the nominated positions.

 - assists employers to fill vacancies in regional Australia

 - assesses whether the position is genuinely vacant and unable to be filled by an Australian employee